w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-nominate-kusama.md

 ---
 id: maintain-guides-how-to-nominate-kusama
-title: Be a Nominator (Kusama)
+title: Become a Nominator on Kusama
-sidebar_label: Nominator Guide
+sidebar_label: How to Nominate on Kusama
 description: Steps on how to nominate on Kusama.
 slug: ../../maintain-guides-how-to-nominate-kusama
 ---